danilobellini/audiolazy/README.rst

   shows code coverage status;
 - wxPython (example only): used by one example with FM synthesis in an interactive GUI;
+- Tkinter (example only): needed for the pitch follower based on the zero-crossing rate example GUI;
 - Music21 (example only): there's one example that gets the Bach chorals from that package corpora for synthesizing and playing;
 - Sphinx (documentation only): it can create the software documentation in